zhinst/zhinst-labber/docs/source/features/modules.rst

 modules.
-An in-depth introduction into the modules can be found in the `LabOne Programming manual <http://docs.zhinst.com/manuals/labone_programming_manual/introduction_labone_modules.html./>`_. the `LabOne API Examples <https://github.com/zhinst/labone-api-examples./>`_ provide examples how the modules can be used (Since the node naming is the same they can be applied to the Labber driver in the same way).
+An in-depth introduction into the modules can be found in the `LabOne Programming manual <http://docs.zhinst.com/manuals/labone_programming_manual/introduction_labone_modules.html./>`_. the `LabOne API Examples <https://github.com/zhinst/labone-api-examples./>`_ provide examples how the modules can be used (Since the node naming is the same as they can be applied to the Labber driver in the same way).

 DAQ Module